 It's here, my vegan speculoos recipe!
 These cookies come together with just a few easy steps and ingredients, most of which you probably already have in your pantry.
 And believe me, you are going to want to bake these on repeat.

-You may be familiar with them as Belgian speculoos, Dutch speculaas cookies, German spekulatius or simply “Biscoff”.
+You may be familiar with them as Belgian speculoos, Dutch speculaas cookies, German spekulatius, or simply "Biscoff".
 There can be quite a bit of confusion about the whole speculoos/speculaas/biscoff cookie situation.
-But to keep it short, they are a type of spiced shortcrust biscuit which are popular in Europe, especially around the holidays.
+But to keep it short, they are a type of spiced shortcrust biscuit which is popular in Europe, especially around the holidays.

 - Easy to make